 Sifu Tom Braithwaite

-- Founder and Principal Instructor of the Dragon Martial Arts Association UK
+– Founder and Instructor of the Dragon Martial Arts Association UK

-- Foreign President of the Dragon Sign Athletic Association (Hong Kong)
+– A Foreign President of the Dragon Sign Athletic Association (Hong Kong)

 - UK Ambassador for the Cheung Kwok Tai Wushu Association (Hong Kong)